Amazon hikes annual price of Prime membership

 Amazon's Prime membership will become more expensive later this month, with the company citing growing wages and transportation costs to justify the price increase.

 The price of an annual membership to Amazon Prime is increasing to $139 from its current $119.
-Prime members who pay month-to-month will see their cost rise by $2 a month, to about $15.
+Prime members who pay monthly will see their cost rise by $2, to about $15 per month.

-The $20 price hike for an annual Prime membership represents a 17% price increase — or roughly three times the current rate of inflation.
+The $20 price hike for annual Prime membership represents a 17% increase — or roughly three times the current rate of inflation.

 Those signing up for Prime for the first time will be charged the higher price starting February 18, while current members will see the new higher price after March 25, or whenever their membership renews, Amazon said.